1997–98 Irish League Cup

-The 1997–98 Irish League Cup (known as the Wilkinson Sword League Cup for sponsorship reasons) was the 12th edition of Northern Ireland's secondary football knock-out cup competition.
+The 1997–98 Irish League Cup (known as the Wilkinson Sword League Cup for sponsorship reasons) was the 12th edition of the Irish League Cup, Northern Ireland's secondary football knock-out cup competition.
 It concluded on 9 September 1997 with the final.

 Crusaders were the defending champions after their first League Cup win last season; a 1–0 victory over Glentoran in the previous final.
 This season they went out in the quarter-finals to eventual winners Linfield, who lifted their fourth League Cup with a 1–0 victory over arch-rivals Glentoran in the final, condemning the Glens to their second successive League Cup final defeat.

 This was the last competition to feature clubs from the Irish League B Division.
 From the following season onwards, the competition would only be open to senior clubs in the top two divisions.